Salmonella

 Salmonella infections can be detected in almost all animal species.
 Reptiles are particularly affected by latent infections with a broad spectrum of serovars.
 Salmonellosis in cattle: S. Dublin is adapted to cattle, but other serovars can also cause general infections with severe clinical pictures.
 Calves from the 2nd week of life are most susceptible.
 The predominant symptoms are diarrhoea, disturbances of the general condition or pneumonia, which become milder with increasing age.
 In cows, however, severe diseases with diarrhoea, milk loss and abortions may occur.
 Salmonellosis in pigs: Adapted species are S. Choleraesuis and S. Typhisuis.
 Non-adapted serovars cause disease much less frequently, especially with diarrhea.
 Affected are weanling pigs and young pigs up to 60 kg, the infection usually progresses as a febrile general disease with pulmonary symptoms, more rarely with diarrhoea.
 Abortions are possible in sows.
 Salmonellosis in sheep: S. Abortusovis is strictly adapted to sheep and is one of the most important abortive pathogens.
 Oral or mating infection is followed by a general septicaemic infection.
 Typical symptom is lambing in the 4th or 5th month of gestation, besides puerperal complications and general diseases of all ages.
 Non-adapted serovars cause latent infections and diarrhea as well as abortions in sheep.
 Salmonelloses in horses: S. abortusequi is the adapted type; after oral infection or infection via the mating act, a general infection develops that can lead to foaling in the 4th month of gestation.
 Life-weak foals are also possible.
 Mares develop resilient immunity after abortion.
 Unadapted serovars can lead to asymptomatic disease with shedding of pathogen or mild to severe disease up to septicemia.
 Salmonellosis in dogs and cats: These species have a higher resistance to Salmonella, there are no adapted serovars.
 Most often latent infections are observed, under the influence of favoring factors, diarrhea, vomiting and fever may also develop.
 Salmonellosis in chickens: S. Gallinarum is adapted to chickens, but can also occur in turkeys and some other bird species.
 Mammals are not susceptible.
 This serovar occurs in 2 biovars: Biovar Pullorum is responsible for white chick dysentery or pullorum disease and causes acute septicemic infections in chicks up to 3 to 6 weeks of age.
 Biovar gallinarum is the causative agent of so-called chicken typhus, which occurs primarily in older chickens.
 Infections with non-adapted types usually do not cause disease in the chicken, but latent infections.
 However, these are an important source of foodborne infections and therefore receive considerable attention.
 The most important serovar in this context in Austria is S. Enteritidis, followed by S. Typhimurium.
 Salmonellosis in waterfowl: has received increased attention as a potential source of infection for humans long before chickens, therefore special rules for the consumption of duck eggs have been in place for a long time.
 Living in standing water, these animals have increased infection pressure.
 Diseases with diarrhoea and septicaemia occur mainly in young animals (keel disease: back swimming of diseased animals).

-Salmonella in dust: Protein-containing straight feedstuffs such as soybean, rapeseed or sunflower extraction meal are considered a significant source of contamination for compound feed and compound feed operations.
-In this context, Salmonella is present in feeds in uneven distribution and often in very low concentrations.
-These factors make sampling and analytical detection of positive batches difficult.
+Salmonella in dust: Protein-containing feed materials such as soya, rapeseed or sunflower extraction meal are considered a significant source of contamination for compound feed and compound feed companies.
+Salmonella is found in feedstuffs in uneven distribution and often in very low concentrations.
+These factors make sampling and the analytical detection of positive batches difficult.

-However, even if feedstuffs contain very few Salmonella, optimal multiplication conditions, for example in the poultry intestine, can infect the entire livestock within a few days without clinical symptoms appearing in the animals.
-The infection of a flock is then only manifested by positive boot swab samples.
+However, even if feed contains only very few salmonella, optimal propagation conditions, for example in the poultry intestine, can infect the entire herd within a few days without the animals showing any clinical symptoms.
+The infection of a flock then only manifests itself through positive boot swab samples.

-For routine controls in a compound feed mill, dust samples from the process environment are particularly suitable in addition to the regular incoming inspection of feed materials.
-Due to their large surface area, dust particles are an ideal medium for pathogens, thus even low levels of Salmonella contamination can be found.
-Dust, which is drawn along the entire production chain of a feed, is thus a very sensitive matrix for the detection of Salmonella and reflects, as it were, the hygiene status of a compound feed plant.
+In addition to the regular inspection of incoming feed materials, dust samples from the process environment are particularly suitable for routine checks in a compound feed factory.
+Due to their large surface area, dust particles are an ideal medium for pathogens, meaning that even low levels of Salmonella contamination can be detected.
+Dust, which is drawn along the entire production chain of a feed, is therefore a very sensitive matrix for the detection of salmonella and also reflects the hygiene status of a compound feed plant.

-Decontamination with organic acids: Salmonella in feed can cause enormous economic damage in the affected compound feed plants and farms, and affected feed is therefore not marketable.
-As a matter of principle, the greatest possible hygiene must be ensured in all work steps at the compound feed plant and, accordingly, the avoidance of contamination or recontamination with Salmonella after thermal treatment of the feed.
+Decontamination with organic acids: Salmonella in feed can cause enormous economic damage to the compound feed companies and agricultural businesses affected, as the feed in question is not marketable.
+In principle, the greatest possible hygiene must be ensured in all work steps in the compound feed plant and, accordingly, contamination or recontamination with salmonella after thermal treatment of the feed must be avoided.

-Decontamination of Salmonella in feed is permitted by feed law.
-There are few options available to a compound feed manufacturer for decontamination.
-With appropriate effort, hygienization of the feed can be achieved primarily by thermal processes.
-If heat treatment is not possible or not desirable (e.g. in the case of laying meal), the feed can be treated with organic acids.
+Decontamination of salmonella in feed is permitted under feed legislation.
+A compound feed manufacturer only has a few options for decontamination.
+With appropriate effort, the feed can be hygienised primarily using thermal processes.
+If heat treatment is not possible or undesirable (e.g. in the case of layer meal), the feed can be treated with organic acids

-Hygienization of feed containing Salmonella by means of organic acids is only recommended for the treatment of single feeds due to the high acid additions required.
-Decontamination of compound feeds is not recommended due to the high acid additions required, for example because of resulting feed refusal or interactions with other feed components.
+The hygienisation of feed containing salmonella using organic acids is only recommended for the treatment of individual feedstuffs due to the high acid additions required.
+Decontamination of compound feed is not recommended due to the high acid additions required, for example because of the resulting feed refusal or interactions with other feed components.

 Contact